lore-w/jquery-pjax/README.md

 ## Introduction

-pjax is a jQuery plugin that uses ajax and pushState to deliver a fast browsing experience with real permalinks, page titles, and a working back button.
+pjax is a jQuery plugin that uses ajax and pushState to deliver（传送、交付） a fast browsing experience with real permalinks（固定链接）, page titles, and a working back button.

-pjax works by grabbing html from your server via ajax and replacing the content of a container on your page with the ajax'd html.
-It then updates the browser's current URL using pushState without reloading your page's layout or any resources (JS, CSS), giving the appearance of a fast, full page load.
+pjax works by grabbing（抓取、爬虫类） html from your server via（通过） ajax and replacing the content of a container on your page with the ajax'd html.
+It then updates the browser's current URL using pushState without reloading your page's layout or any resources (JS, CSS), giving the appearance(外貌、样子) of a fast, full page load.
 But really it's just ajax and pushState.

-For [browsers that don't support pushState][compat] pjax fully degrades.
+For [browsers that don't support pushState][compat] pjax fully degrades(降低、降级).

 ## Overview

 pjax is not fully automatic.
-You'll need to setup and designate a containing element on your page that will be replaced when you navigate your site.
+You'll need to setup and designate（指定） a containing element on your page that will be replaced when you navigate your site.

 Consider the following page.